We would like to bring our customers who have requirements for specific languages and you, testers, closer together by removing the language barrier.

 Note that you can only edit the source language version of the bug.

-So, for example, if you submitted your bug in Russian and it was translated into German, you will be able to edit your Russian version of the bug.
-Every time you edit your bug reports, all available translations will be updated according to your changes.
+So, for example, if you submitted your bug in German and it was translated into English, you will be able to edit your German version of the bug.
+Every time you edit your bug report, all available translations will be updated according to your changes.

-If the Team Leaders edits the target language version of a bug report in oder to improve an automatic translation, the edits will be reflected in the test language and the EN versions of the bug.
+If the Team Leaders edit the target language version of a bug report in order to improve an automatic translation, the edits will be reflected in the test language and the EN versions of the bug.

 So if you need to see the latest translation version of a bug, you should always refer to the EN or the test language versions.